 Tyres with lower tread depth are vulnerable to frequent punctures.
 Whether you are headed to work or leaving for a road trip, the last thing you want is a punctured tyre.
 It can be extremely stressful and time-consuming to change the tyre or wait for assistance.

 When you’re driving, the tyres come in contact with the road, and the friction generates heat.
 Though tyres are designed to endure high temperatures, this quality is compromised as your tyres wear down.
 A high level of heat build-up can lead to a blowout and cause accidents.
-If that’s the case, it’s time to buy tyres in Dubai.
+If that’s the case, it’s time to buy tyres.

 Hydroplaning occurs when the roads are wet, causing your tires to lose their grip.
 These days, manufacturers design tires with deep grooves to ensure proper grip in wet conditions.
 That being said, your tyres will wear down over time, making it difficult to drive on wet roads.